 – A venom extraction kit: these are useful in case of wasp or bee stings.

-You will have to provide proof of a normal vaccination record (as listed here by the CDC).
+You will have to provide proof of a regular vaccination record (as listed here by the CDC).
 For travel to Peru, we require that you also get the following vaccines: Typhoid (oral or injectable), Yellow Fever, and Tetanus.
 If you have the flu shot for the year, all the better.
 Find a travel clinic and get your shots EARLY.

 We take the health and safety of all participants very seriously.
 We look out for each other and take care of our students.
 The field sites have stringent protocols on safety procedures in the case of an emergency that we are obliged to follow.
 From Los Amigos, should anyone need medical help, they can be transported downriver to town in a matter of three hours, where they can be treated or evacuated to Lima for treatment.
 Inkaterra is only one hour from Puerto Maldonado.
 For specific emergency protocols, please contact us at firstname.lastname@example.org.

 Neither the field station nor Field Projects International will be responsible for costs associated with medical emergencies.
 Before being accepted to the program, applicants must submit a brief medical history evaluation.
-This is not meant to discriminate against people, but instead to protect them from being in a situation where they are at a serious or life-threatening disadvantage.
+This is not meant to discriminate against people, but instead to protect them from being in a situation where they are at a severe or life-threatening disadvantage.

 All participants must sign a participation contract, without which applicants cannot participate in our courses or research programs.
 We make special references to an alcohol policy in our participation contract – we have a zero tolerance policy at this field station.
 You will also sign a sexual and gender-based misconduct contract (and so will your supervisors).
 This is not to suggest that this issue is a problem at this field site in particular.
 However, there has been a large amount of reporting on these matters in the press of late, and we want to assure you that we take any such violations extremely seriously.
 We want our participants to be as safe and comfortable as possible.